jaelin215/hello-world/README.md

 # hello-world
-tools that makes you look forward to the future.
+Tools that makes you look forward to the future.
 You are on the right track here.

 Hi Humans!